Synchroscope: Process of synchronization

 The position (as opposed to rotation) of the pointer on a synchroscope indicates the phase angle between the two systems.
 The angle between the systems is zero when the synchroscope pointer is directly on the line in between the "slow" and "fast" markings on the dial.
-(In the picture example in this article, the zero-phase-angle position is straight upwards, at the "twelve o'clock" position.)
+(In the picture example in this article, the zero-phase-angle position is straight upwards, at the "12 o'clock" position.)

 Speed of the prime mover is adjusted slightly according to the "slow" or "fast" indication of the pointer.
 Slightly before the pointer reaches the zero mark, the plant operator returns the generator to the grid frequency in order to stop the needle when it reaches the zero mark.
 When the pointer is at zero and is not moving, the two systems are synchronized.

 Once the two systems are synchronized, they can be safely connected.

-Depending on the application and the circuit design, the breaker is closed when the synchroscope pointer is passing through approximately "eleven o'clock", while traveling slowly in the fast direction, allowing time for the circuit breaker to close.
-This is intended to prevent the generator paralleling onto the grid as a motor load, potentially damaging the prime mover (steam turbine or reciprocating internal combustion engine).
+Depending on the application and the circuit design, the operator closes the breaker when the synchroscope pointer is passing through approximately "11 o'clock", while traveling slowly in the fast direction.
+The idea is that when the breaker makes contact, the phase difference would be close to zero (12 o'clock).
+The slightly faster frequency is intended to prevent the generator paralleling onto the grid as a motor load, potentially damaging the prime mover (steam turbine or reciprocating internal combustion engine).
 The machine may be protected from this occurrence by a "reverse power" trip.

 In some power plants, a set of lamps may be connected between the generator and system busses (or between the instrument transformers connected to those busses) as a backup to the synchroscope instrument.
 The lamps flicker at the difference between system and generator frequency.
 The lamps can be connected to go dark when the phase voltages are identical and in-phase.